-In addition to general policy requirements in the Core Strategy and the Development Management Policies in Chapter 7, with particular reference to DM Policy 2 Allocated Sites, and appropriate contributions to infrastructure provision in the Developer Contributions SPD, development on this site will be subject to the following:
+In addition to the general policy requirements in the Core Strategy and the Development Management Policies in Chapter 7, with particular reference to Policy DM2 Allocated Sites, and Policy DM3 Developer Contributions and Planning Obligations, development on the site will be subject to the following:

-• The preparation of a comprehensive Master Plan for the whole of the site setting out the broad location for development on the site and the phasing of new development.
-This should include appropriate design which addresses the sites important gateway location and manages the transition into the main built up area including the provision of strategic buffer landscaping to the south and west of the site to maintain a physical and visual break between Rainworth and Blidworth and to minimise the impact of development on the Green Belt;
+The preparation of a comprehensive Master Plan for the whole of the site setting out the broad location for development on the site and the phasing of new development.
+This should include appropriate design which addresses the sites gateway location and manages the transition into the main built up area including the provision of strategic buffer landscaping to the south and west of the site to maintain a physical and visual break between Rainworth and Blidworth and to minimise the impact of development on the Green Belt.
+Phasing in all cases must be appropriate to the size of the development, reflect on site and infrastructure provision constraints and not be unviable for the developer to implement.

-- Preparation of an appropriate transport assessment as part of any planning application to identify the impact of the development on the highway network and the provision of appropriate mitigating measures; - Main entrance to the site via Warsop Lane.
-Development of more than 150 dwellings will require the identification and provision of a second point of access to serve the site which should not be via existing estate roads to the north and east. - The positive management of surface water through the design and layout of development to ensure that there is no detrimental impact in run-off into surrounding areas; - Designed to incorporate new, enhanced strategic open space which shall form an addition to the existing Preston Road facilities to the north of site and be provided commensurate with all phases of the sites development: - Developer funded improvements to ensure sufficient capacity within the public foul sewer system and wastewater treatment works to meet the needs of the development; - The implementation of suitable measures to address the legacy of former coal mining activities within Rainworth: and - Post determination archaeological mitigation measures secured by condition on any planning consent
+- Preparation of an appropriate Transport Assessment as part of any planning application to identify the impact of the development on the highway network and the provision of appropriate mitigating measures; - Main entrance to the site via Warsop Lane.
+Any secondary access should not be via existing estate roads to the north and east. - The positive management of surface water through the design and layout of development to ensure that there is no detrimental impact in run-off into surrounding residential areas or the existing drainage regime; - Designed to incorporate new, enhanced strategic open space which shall form an addition to the existing Preston Road facilities to the north of site and be provided commensurate with all phases of the sites development; - Developer funded improvements to ensure sufficient capacity within the public foul sewer system and wastewater treatment works to meet the needs of the development; - The investigation of the potential impact arising from the legacy of former coal mining activities within Rainworth and the implementation of any necessary mitigation measures; and - The investigation of potential archaeology on the site and any necessary post-determination mitigation measures secured by condition on any planning consent.